 Confidence of age-interpretation: low

 Remark: The preservation of these two productive is very poor.
 The association comprises Lycospora pusilla, Savitrisporites nux, Bellispores nitidus and Crassispora kosankei, suggesting an early Westphalian or older age.
-The absence of definite Westphalian markers (e.g., Radiizonates aligerens and/or Dictyotriletes reticulatus) suggests this interval is Namurian in age.
+The absence of definite Westphalian markers (e.g., Radiizonates aligerens and/or Dictyotriletes bireticulatus) suggests this interval is Namurian in age.

 Samples 300, 400 and 580 m